Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 Deep structure refers to the abstract underlying representation of a sentence, while surface structure pertains to its observable form.
 Chomsky proposed transformational rules that convert deep structures into surface structures, accounting for the surface variations between sentences.

-Later, Chomsky proposed the Government and Binding Model, which emphasized the role of specific principles and parameters in language acquisition.
+Later, Chomsky proposed the Government and Binding Model, which emphasised the role of specific principles and parameters in language acquisition.
 This model focused on the syntactic relations between words and introduced the idea that each language may have different settings for these universal principles.
 This allowed for a more flexible approach to explaining the variation between languages.

 Throughout these phases, Chomsky's theories have continuously sought to uncover the innate knowledge and structures that underlie human language capacity, making significant contributions to the understanding of language acquisition and the nature of linguistic structures.